JDIZM/node-express-firebase-mongodb/README.md

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=$HOME/gcloud.json
 ```

+You can also set this in the `.env` file but if you have set the env variable in your shell it will take precedence.

 When running in CI/CD the service account key file is stored as a secret and the env variable is set in the Dockerfile using the copied service account key file fron secrets.